fils/qleverflow/compose_README.md

 # Notes on building indexes via docker

+## Intro

 As Qlever is run based on an initially pre-computed index, We need it to, in the context of docker, set up a data volume we can populate with a Qleverfile.
 The Qleverfile is a configuration file that provides data source, citations, indexing and UI settings.

+### Prerequisists

+- ql_dvol data volume
+- Qlever file at an accessible network location
+- RDF data at an accessible network location
+- X.settings.json at an accessible network location
+- Qlever UI file at an accessible network location

+## Notes

 This needs to become a script, since qlever will invoke docker, and we cannot call docker within docker (easily enough to want to do it here).